 - Sydney Cove Oyster Bar

 Would you prefer an event with music or a party atmosphere?

 Concerts and dance parties in Sydney on New Year’s Eve are a popular choice.
-From a dance party at an amusement park to a concert at Taronga Zoo, there is plenty of choice for those who want some entertainment along with their fireworks.
+From a dance party at Luna Park to at Taronga Zoo, there is plenty of choice for those who want some entertainment along with their fireworks.